Task of drawing NY political maps falls to judge and scholar

 One potential wrinkle in rescheduling the primary could be a decade-old court order that the state’s congressional primaries be held the fourth Tuesday in June.
 Conklin said state elections officials believed that order contained enough flexibility for the date of the vote to be moved, although the state would be consulting with the U.S. Justice Department to see if a federal court might need to review any change.

-Legislative leaders and Gov. Kathy Hochul didn’t immediately provide a response Thursday when asked if they would move to reschedule the primary.
+Legislative leaders didn’t immediately provide a response Thursday when asked if they would move to reschedule the primary.
+Hochul said she wasn’t too concerned with the delay, or with the fact that judges had struck down maps authored by Democrats.

+“The Democrats engaged in a process that has happened in state legislatures all across this country, sometimes it ends up in litigation, sometimes there’s a different outcome.
+It’s just part of what happens every decade,” Hochul said.

 As for potentially appealing the Court of Appeals decision striking down the Legislature’s maps, Wice said Democrats have “no real option.”